amaankulshreshtha/marshal/README.md

 - Android builds might fail because of gradle versions
 - `tried to synchronously call function from a different thread`
 - `config["reactNativePath"] not working`
+- Emulator process not killed (Windows)
+- Application Building Issues for android

 ## Solutions